exercism/v3/languages/csharp/exercises/concept/arrays/.docs/introduction.md

 In C#, data structures that can hold zero or more elements are known as _collections_.
-An array is a collection with a fixed size and which elements must all be of the same type.
-Elements in an array can be assigned to and retrieved by index, with the first element's index being zero:
+An **array** is a collection that has a fixed size and whose contains must all be of the same type.
+Elements can be assigned to an array or retrieved from it using an index, with the first element's index being zero:

 ```csharp
 // Declare array with explicit size (size is 2)